m-e-r-l-i-n/icpc-india/README.md

 Concluding notes:<br>
 <ul>
 <li>In case there is any error, or I have missed out on anything, or there exist better alternatives, feel free to suggest in the comments.</li>
 <li>I uploaded a lot of data on github because I was unsure if the sites would be active in the distant future.
-Already enough links are down, and it was hard to find the pdf versions of the problems.</li>
+Already enough links are down.</li>
-<li>A lot of material in this blog have been taken from <a href="https://www.codechef.com/icpc">Codechef</a>.
+<li>A lot of material in this blog has been taken from <a href="https://www.codechef.com/icpc">Codechef</a>.
 Kudos to them.</li>
 <li>I have linked most of the contests to the <a href="https://icpc.global/">ICPC Site</a>.
 It contains standings, problems, reports and also the local website links (some links might not work, I have added as many as I could find, maybe googling will help).
 Explore around to find all details.</li>
 <li>Good team contests in India are rare, so I had a (far fetched) idea of making a <a href="https://codeforces.com/groups">CF group</a> which contained all Indian ICPC contests so that teams could participate and train themselves.
 However, I don't think I alone can do that.
 I hope Indian ICPC Committee (not sure if there exists any) considers about doing something similar in future.</li>
 </ul>